 DSS considers factors such as documentation from professionals specializing in the area of the student’s diagnosed disability, the student’s functional limitations, and the student’s input and accommodation history in regard to particular needs and limitations determining appropriate accommodations.
-DSS works with the student and relevant faculty and staff through an interactive process designed to achieve an accommodation that provides equal access, while also ensuring that the academic integrity of the University is maintained by requiring that all students complete the same requirements that have been determined to be essential to the program of instruction or directly related to any licensing requirement.
+DSS works with the student and relevant faculty and staff through an interactive process designed to identify an accommodation that provides equal access, while also ensuring that the academic integrity of the University is maintained by requiring that all students complete the same requirements that have been determined to be essential to the program of instruction or directly related to any licensing requirement.

 Course materials may be converted into various formats in order to provide equal access to one’s educational materials.
 Example of common formats include: accessible PDF, DAISY, tagged Microsoft Word, Braille, or tactile graphics.

 Services are available to students who have documentation of disabilities with functional limitations which impact a student’s ability to access printed material.